 There are a number of reasons why you may be looking to hire an injury lawyer to help you with your personal injury case.
 You may have slipped and fell at the grocery store, you may have been in a car accident, someone’s dog could have bit you, you may be the victim of medical malpractice or nursing home neglect, or a product may have malfunctioned and injured you.
 Prior to hiring an attorney for your case, you will sit down with an attorney for what is known as a consultation, or an initial interview.
 During the consultation, an attorney will ask you questions about the accident and your case.
 At the end of the meeting, they will decide if they want to represent you or not.
 The lawyer has the option of not representing you, and if this happens, you may find yourself wondering why a lawyer would reject your case.
-Here are a few of the most common reasons why lawyers reject some personal injury cases.
+Here are a few of the most common reasons why injury lawyers reject some cases?

 They Do Not Have the Time or Staff to Take on The Case Right Now